Ashraful to auction his World Cup jersey - Sports - observerbd.com

 Former captain of Bangladesh Cricket team Mohammad Ashraful to auction his favourite Jersey, which he wore in the ICC World Cup 2007, on Friday (June 19) to raise funds for the country' s Corona virus victims.

 The live auction, to be conducted by Bangladesh Art Week Virtual Charity Auction, will start at 8 pm (BST).
-But, the interested bidder will have to participate in the auction through prior registration, reports UNB.
+But, the interested bidder will have to participate in the auction through prior registration.

 Mohammad Ashraful, who emerged as the world youngest centurion on Test debut, came to live on Facebook Friday (June 12) afternoon and made this announcement.